Skip to main content

 Common Use Cases

-• Task effort estimation: capture estimated hours or story points in a Number column in a project task list for capacity planning and burn-down tracking
+• Task effort estimation: capture estimated hours or story points in a project task list for capacity planning and burn-down tracking

-• KPI and metric tracking: store monthly or quarterly performance metrics (revenue, call volume, defect count) in a Number column for view-level sorting and Power BI reporting
+• KPI and metric tracking: store monthly or quarterly performance metrics like revenue, call volume, or defect count for sorting and Power BI reporting

-• Inventory quantity management: track stock levels, reorder quantities, and units on hand in a Number column with minimum validation to flag when quantities go below threshold
+• Inventory quantity management: track stock levels, reorder quantities, and units on hand with minimum validation to flag when quantities go below threshold

 • Risk score assignment: assign numeric risk scores to risk register items for sorting by severity and driving calculated risk category columns

-• Rating and survey results: store Likert scale ratings (1–5 or 1–10) in a Number column for aggregation, averaging, and trending in reports
+• Rating and survey results: store Likert scale ratings of 1 to 5 or 1 to 10 for aggregation, averaging, and trending in reports

 Benefits